vegaprotocol/specs/protocol/0078-NWLI-network_wide_limits.md

 * Reaching a limit in one of the markets doesn't affect the ability to place the orders in other markets which are still below the limit. (<a name="0078-NWLI-012" href="#0078-NWLI-012">0078-NWLI-012</a>)
 * Lowering `limits.markets.maxPeggedOrders` to the number number of pegged orders on the book minus 2 results in no changes to the order book composition.
 Once 2 of the orders get filled and 1 gets cancelled it is possible to successfully submit one additional pegged order (<a name="0078-NWLI-013" href="#0078-NWLI-013">0078-NWLI-013</a>)
 * When the limit is reached in the market the [market data](./0021-MDAT-market_data_spec.md) API correctly indicates that. (<a name="0078-NWLI-023" href="#0078-NWLI-023">0078-NWLI-023</a>)
+* When the `limits.markets.maxPeggedOrders` limit is reached in the market, but `limits.markets.maxLPs` is not active yet it is still possible to successfully submit a new liquidity provision order (<a name="0078-NWLI-028" href="#0078-NWLI-028">0078-NWLI-028</a>).

 ### LP order shapes